agentOfChaos/4Ubot/README.md

 Credits
 -------

-[newcoder](http://newcoder.io/) for the twisted IRC bot structure upon which this bot is based
+[newcoder](http://newcoder.io/) for the twisted IRC bot structure upon which this one is based
-[Sluggy Freelance](http://www.sluggy.com/) wihch inspired me with the unerlying concept (as well as the name for the bot)
+[Sluggy Freelance](http://www.sluggy.com/) which inspired me with the underlying concept (as well as the name for the bot)